oskarrough/ember-wordpress/README.md

 ## Models

 You'll have four models ready out of the box:  `post`, `page`, `category` and `tag`.
-If you want to extend a model and add an extra property, do it like this:
+If you want to extend a model with more features, extend the model like this:

 ```js
 // app/models/post.js